ocaml/ocamlbuild/manual/manual.md

 similar to command-line options you would pass to ocamlbuild.
-But it also allows to define new rules and targets (for example to support a shiny new preprocessing program), to define new tags or refine the associate new command-line flags to existing tags.
+But it also allows to define new rules and targets (for example to support a shiny new preprocessing program), to define new tags or refine the meaning of existing tags.
 We will cover these use-cases in the more advanced [Plugin section](TODO REF) of the manual.

 ## A simple program